kaycebasques/kayce.basqu.es/content/blog/road-trip-2019.md

 </p>

 To celebrate 30 years of successfully avoiding death I took a month off and explored California, Nevada, Utah, New Mexico, Arizona, and Oregon.
+During the long drives I had a lot of time to realize how privileged I am to be able to do a trip like this.
+The main reason I did the trip was to reflect on my life up to this point and think about what I want to accomplish in the next decade.
+The main goal I'm going to pursue is to increase the world's wealth and to share that wealth more equitably so that more people can do trips like this, if they so choose.
+But that's a topic for another day.

 <figure>
   <img src="https://res.cloudinary.com/kaycebasques/image/upload/v1562095925/roadtrip2019/roadtrip2019_lnwgvn.png"